ymzayek/yeastcells-detection-maskrcnn/README.md

 All the notebooks can be run on Google Colab and automatically install and download all needed dependencies and data.

-<sup></sub>(To run the Mask R-CNN locally, you will need to install the [Detecron2 library](https://detectron2.readthedocs.io/en/latest/tutorials/install.html).
+<sub>(To run the Mask R-CNN locally, you will need to install the [Detecron2 library](https://detectron2.readthedocs.io/en/latest/tutorials/install.html).
 For a guide to a Window's installation see these [instructions](https://ivanpp.cc/detectron2-walkthrough-windows/).
-You also need to download the trained model file from https://datascience.web.rug.nl/models/yeast-cells/mask-rcnn/v1/model_final.pth)<sub></sup>
+You also need to download the trained model file from https://datascience.web.rug.nl/models/yeast-cells/mask-rcnn/v1/model_final.pth)</sub>

 **Segmentation**
 * **Input** Brightfield time-lapse images.
 The source file is either a multi-image tiff or multiple single-image tiffs.